Society for the Diffusion of Useful Knowledge: Aims

 SDUK publications were intended for the working class and the middle class, as an antidote to the more radical output of the pauper presses.
 The Society set out to achieve this by acting as an intermediary between authors and publishers by launching several series of publications.
 Its printers included Baldwin & Cradock, later succeeded by Charles Knight.
 The SDUK commissioned work and dealt with the printers, and finally distributed the publications; profits were used to continue the Society's work.
 By using the new technologies of mass production, such as steam presses and stereotype, the Society and its printers kept costs low and were able to sell the books at much cheaper prices than was usual.
+The Society's publications also included maps, engravings, and diagrams.
+The Society had three main phrases summarising their aims: "Knowledge is Power", "Knowledge is Virtue", and "Happiness and Power".
+In order to avoid too much discussion and debate, religious and political topics were not covered.

 The Society was not without opposition, and the Literary Gazette mounted a campaign on behalf of the book trade, supported by publications such as the Royal Lady's Magazine, who complained in the early 1830s that:

 Few persons are aware that the Society for the Diffusion of Useful Knowledge have done, and are still doing, more to ruin the Book trade than all the change of times, the want of money, the weight of taxes, and even the law of Libel have accomplished; yet they – a committee of Noblemen and pretended Patriots – are permitted to go on in their unfeeling, nay, considering the hundreds of thousands engaged in the Book trade, we may add brutal, career, without interruption.